cdaters/es-theme-pi-retrogpi/README.md

 ### Thanks and Credits

+Inspiration taken from many sources, including [Dwayne Hurst](https://github.com/RetroHursty69), [Ruckage](https://github.com/ruckage), and many others!
+I cannot thank you all enough for your blood, sweat, and tears...
+Too little appreciation is heaped upon you all.
+I'll add more here as I recall and take inspiration from others...

 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).